MissVeronica/um-decimal-custom-validation/README.md

 Decimal point values are truncated to two digits after decimal point or padded with zero.

-Values without a decimal point are left without decimals.
+Values without a decimal point are left without decimals except 0 which is saved as 0,00.

 ### Test Cases Formatting Rules